John Trudell

-John Trudell (February 15, 1946 – December 8, 2015) was a Native American author, poet, actor, musician, and political activist.
+John Trudell (February 15, 1946 – December 8, 2015) was an American author, poet, actor, musician, and political activist.
 He was the spokesperson for the Indians of All Tribes' takeover of Alcatraz beginning in 1969, broadcasting as Radio Free Alcatraz.
 During most of the 1970s, he served as the chairman of the American Indian Movement, based in Minneapolis, Minnesota.

 After his pregnant wife, three children, and mother-in-law were killed in 1979 in a suspicious fire at the home of his parents-in-law on the Shoshone-Paiute Tribes Duck Valley Indian Reservation in Nevada, Trudell turned to writing, music and film as a second career.
 He acted in films in the 1990s.
 The documentary Trudell (2005) was made about him and his life as an activist and artist.

 Early life and education

 Trudell was born in Omaha, Nebraska, on February 15, 1946, the son of a Santee Dakota father and a Mexican-American mother.
 He grew up in small towns near the Santee Sioux Reservation in northern Nebraska near the southeast corner of South Dakota.
 He was educated in local schools and also in Santee Dakota culture.